 - 305.2.2 Distance-Based Swims-The object of a distance-based swim is to determine who can swim a specific distance in the shortest amount of time. - 305.2.3 Time-Based Swims-The object of a time-based swim is to determine who can swim the greatest distance in a specific amount of time. - 305.2.4 Virtual-A virtual event is a competition in which swimmers participate at a place of their choosing and submit the time or distance achieved to a central location for tabulation.
-The USMS National Office in coordination with the Long Distance Committee shall have jurisdiction only over virtual events that meet the requirements given in article 305.2.1.
+The Long Distance Committee shall have jurisdiction only over virtual events that meet the requirements given in article 305.2.1.